The government announced a move to Level 5 Covid-19 restrictions nationwide beginning at midnight on Wednesday October 21st.

 DCU said it will continue with previously planned in-person classes as they fall under the types of activities approved by the government.

-However some schools within DCU, such as The School of Communications, have made the decision to reduce the number of in-person classes for public health reasons according to a DCU spokesperson.
+However some schools within DCU have made the decision to not proceed with in-person classes for public health reasons.